ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. image:: images/Pine_Heikinashi.png

-Note that the low prices of Heikin-Ashi bars are different from usual bars low prices.
+Note that the low prices of Heikin-Ashi bars are different from the low prices of the normal candlesticks.

 If you wanted to switch off extended hours data in *Example 5*, you would need to use the ``tickerid`` function first, instead of using the ``syminfo.tickerid``